gaspardangee/fe-exercise/README.md

  * Commit your changes incrementally to reflect the development history.

 This project does not have a strict deadline.
 However, we recommend completing it within one week.

+Upon completion of the project, please send an email to the application email address with the link to your repository.